New strata laws will start on 30 November 2016. They have been modernised to fit the reality of living in a strata townhouse or apartment today.

 Read the Managing dispute reforms web page for more information.

-For background on the consultation on the laws, and to download the Strata Acts and draft regulations, refer to the Reform of strata laws page.
+For background on the consultation on the laws, and to download the Strata Acts and Regulations, refer to the Reform of strata laws page.

 We also have translated information on some of the key strata law changes available in Arabic, Chinese, Korean and Vietnamese.
 Access the Changes to strata laws fact sheet in the relevant language (available from the Translated publications section of our Download publications page).